Andrés Pastrana Arango

-Andrés Pastrana Arango (born 17 August 1954) is a Colombian politician who was the 31st President of Colombia from 1998 to 2002, following in the footsteps of his father, Misael Pastrana Borrero, who was president from 1970 to 1974.
+Andrés Pastrana Arango (born 17 August 1954) is a Colombian politician who was President of Colombia from 1998 to 2002, following in the footsteps of his father, Misael Pastrana Borrero, who was president from 1970 to 1974.

 Early years

-Pastrana was born on 17 August 1954 in Bogotá, the largest city of Colombia, to Misael Pastrana Borrero, who later served as the 23rd President of Colombia, and María Cristina Arango Vega, the former First Lady of Colombia.
+Pastrana was born on 17 August 1954 in Bogotá to Misael Pastrana Borrero, who later served as the 23rd President of Colombia, and María Cristina Arango Vega, the former First Lady of Colombia.

 During his father's presidency, he was a high school student at Colegio San Carlos where he served as president of the student council and graduated in 1973.
 He later acquired a degree in law at the Our Lady of the Rosary University in 1977, and attended Harvard University as a 1978 Weatherhead Center for International Affairs Fellow.
 He founded the magazine Guión and a programadora known as Datos y Mensajes, whose flagship program was the newscast Noticiero TV Hoy.
 As a regular news anchor he became a nationally known figure.

 In 1982, he formally began his political career by gaining a seat on the local Bogotá council.
 He also specialized in press articles on the production and trafficking of cocaine for which he gained many journalistic awards.
 In 1991, he was elected Senator.